-- 44. The objectives of Clause 4.4 are as follows: - (a) to ensure that buildings are compatible with the bulk and scale of the existing and desired future character of the locality, - (b) to ensure that development provides appropriate built form transition between new buildings and- - (i) adjoining land uses, or - (ii) heritage items, heritage conservation areas or Aboriginal places of heritage significance, - (c) to control development density and intensity of land use, taking into account- - (i) the environmental constraints and values of the site, including retaining the scenic, visual, and landscape qualities of the area, and - (ii) the amenity of adjoining land and the public domain, and - (iii) the availability of infrastructure to service the site, and

-(iv) the capacity of the road network to accommodate the vehicular and pedestrian traffic that a development will generate.

-- 45. The proposal satisfies the objectives of the floor space control as the additional floor space located within the footprint of the approved building and will not add to the perceived approved bulk of the building. - 46.
-The site is located in the R4 High Density Residential zone, the objectives of which are: - To provide for the housing needs of the community within a high density residential environment. - To provide a variety of housing types within a high density residential environment. - To enable other land uses that provide facilities or services to meet the day to day needs of residents. - To enable other land uses that contribute to the vibrancy of the neighbourhood while ensuring that business centres remain the focus for business and retail activity. - To encourage development that maximises public transport patronage and promotes walking and cycling. - 47.
-The modified proposal meets all relevant zone objectives in that it does not discernibly alter the approved intensity of residential land uses and continues to provide a variety of dwelling types. - 48.
-The minor numerical variation to the floor space development standard is acceptable on merit as the proposal meets the objectives of both the zone and the development standard. - 49.
-On "planning grounds" the modified proposal does not alter the degree of which compliance with the zone objectives was achieved under the originally approved development.
-The modifications will not result in any amenity impacts on adjoining sites or the streetscape. - 50.
-Although an objection pursuant Clause 4.6 is not required, the reasoning applied in Wehbe v Pittwater Council [2007] NSW LEC 827, is appropriate to rely upon to determine that the proposal is well founded despite the departure from Clause 4.4 of Georges River LEP 2021.
-In the judgement the Honourable Brian Preston, Chief Justice of the Land and Environment Court, set out 5 different ways in which an objection may be well founded and that approval of the objection may be consistent with the aims of the policy. - 51.
-The proposal is considered to be consistent with the first of these in that the objectives of the FSR standard and the R4 zone objectives are achieved notwithstanding the numerical variation proposed. - 52.
-Given that compliance with the zone and development standard objectives is achieved, insistence on strict compliance with the FSR standard is considered to be unreasonable and unnecessary in the circumstances.
-The proposal is compliant with the relevant objectives and will create negligible environmental impacts.
-The proposal is therefore justified on environmental planning grounds.
+- 43. The objectives of Clause 4.4 are as follows: - (a) to ensure that buildings are compatible with the bulk and scale of the existing and desired future character of the locality. - (b) to ensure that development provides appropriate built form transition between new buildings and- - (i) adjoining land uses, or - (ii) heritage items, heritage conservation areas or Aboriginal places of heritage significance, - (c) to control development density and intensity of land use, taking into account- - (i) the environmental constraints and values of the site, including retaining the scenic, visual, and landscape qualities of the area, and - (ii) the amenity of adjoining land and the public domain, and - (iii) the availability of infrastructure to service the site, and - (iv) the capacity of the road network to accommodate the vehicular and pedestrian traffic that a development will generate. - 44.
+The proposal satisfies the objectives of the floor space control as the additional floor space is located within the footprint of the basement and will not add to the bulk of the building. - 45.
+The site is located in the R4 High Density Residential zone, the objectives of which are: - To provide for the housing needs of the community within a high density residential environment. - To provide a variety of housing types within a high density residential environment. - To enable other land uses that provide facilities or services to meet the day to day needs of residents. - To enable other land uses that contribute to the vibrancy of the neighbourhood while ensuring that business centres remain the focus for business and retail activity. - To encourage development that maximises public transport patronage and promotes walking and cycling. - 46.
+The modified proposal meets all relevant zone objectives in that it does not discernibly alter the approved intensity of residential land uses and continues to provide a variety of dwelling types. - 47.
+The minor numerical variation to the floor space development standard is acceptable on merit as the proposal meets the objectives of both the zone and the development standard.